gklyne/I-D/app/app.md

 When used as part an IRI, paths SHOULD be expressed using international Unicode characters instead of %-encoding as ASCII.

-Not all archive media types have an explicit character encoding specified for their paths.
+Not all archive formats have an explicit character encoding specified for their paths.
 If no such information is available for the archive format, implementations MAY assume that the path component is encoded with UTF-8 {{RFC2279}}.

-Some archive media types are case-insensitive, in which cases it is RECOMMENDED to preserve the casing as expressed in the archive.
+Some archive formats have case-insensitive paths, in which cases it is RECOMMENDED to preserve the casing as expressed in the archive.